-We began the formal procurement process in mid July and it’s expected to last eighteen months.
+We began the formal procurement process in July 2019 and it’s expected to last eighteen months.

 The contract notice has been published in the Official Journal of the European Union.
 The award of the contract will provide a wide range of opportunities for companies to be part of the project with the successful contractor.